 Resilience: what it is (and isn’t)

 The APA defines resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress”.
-Resilience is a person’s capacity to “bounce back” or “weather the storm”.
-It’s how someone adapts to difficult situations and circumstances such as relationship problems, trouble at work, health problems, natural disasters.
+Resilience is a person’s capacity to “bounce back” or “weather the storm.”
+It’s how someone adapts to difficult situations and circumstances such as relationship problems, trouble at work, health problems, and natural disasters.
 When we start to think of resilience like this, we can start to see how and why, resilience has started to become such a prized quality, a psychological superpower.

 Fall down seven times, get up eight- Japanese proverb